xtools-at/subnet-bootstrap/README.md

 ### On your local machine
 - Have the private key handy you've used to create your subnet with Avalanche CLI.
 You should **not** run this on the VPS:
 ```
-# create new random key
+# create new random key - for reference
 avalanche key create myKeyName

-# create new key from file
+# create new key from file, i.e. import key
 avalanche key create myKeyName --file /tmp/test.pk

 # show private key